vmware-tanzu/application-accelerator-samples/doc/gitOps.md

 * Clone repository
 * Login to tanzu platform
-* Set/use the appropriate context, project, and space
+* Set/use the appropriate project and space
-* Deploy to development space
+* Deploy to spaces

 ## Clone Repository